Martin Roche first began singing and acting in secondary school in the north of England and is now an award winning actor, director and writer.

 He is still a regular after dinner speaker and compere for concert performances for which he writes the scripts.

-On Friday 25th October 2013, Martin returned to the concert platform to compere a major charity gala concert at the Albert Halls, Bolton and is looking forward to a similar event in October 2017 at King George's Hall in Blackburn.
+On Friday 25th October 2013, Martin returned to the concert platform to compere a major charity gala concert at the Albert Halls, Bolton and a similar event in October 2017 at King George's Hall in Blackburn.

 Martin is a writer-member of the Performing Rights Society (PRS) and is a qualified Assessor and Trainer and additionally holds a CertEd in adult education.